2015 North Queensland Cowboys season

 The 2015 North Queensland Cowboys season was the 21st in the club's history.
+The team is based in Townsville, Queensland, Australia.
 Coached by Paul Green and co-captained by Johnathan Thurston and Matthew Scott, they competed in the NRL's 2015 Telstra Premiership.
 The Cowboys celebrated 20 years as a club in 2015 and played in the first all-Queensland grand final, defeating the Brisbane Broncos 17–16 in golden point to win their first premiership.

 Season summary

 After going through their pre-season trials undefeated, the Cowboys started their 2015 season with three straight losses.
-The side hit back with three consecutive wins on Monday Night Football over the Melbourne Storm, Penrith Panthers and South Sydney Rabbitohs, on their way to a club record 11 game winning streak.
+The side hit back with three consecutive wins on Monday Night Football over the Melbourne Storm, Penrith Panthers and South Sydney Rabbitohs, on their way to a club record 11-game winning streak.
 The Cowboys finished in 3rd place, winning 17 games, giving the club their most successful regular season in its history.